opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 Trigger condition scripts revolve around the `ctx.results[0]` variable, which corresponds to the extraction query response.
 For example, your script might reference `ctx.results[0].hits.total.value` or `ctx.results[0].hits.hits[i]._source.error_code`.

-A return value of true means the trigger condition has been met, and the trigger should execute its actions.
+A return value of true means the trigger condition has been met, and the trigger should run its actions.
 Test your script using the **Run** button.

 The **Info** link next to **Trigger condition** contains a useful summary of the variables and results available to your query.
 {: .tip }